IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/00_igGrid_CellMerging_Overview.md

 The following sample demonstrates how to set the Cell Merging’s mergeOn rule so that the cells for column with key "City" will be merged at all times.

-If we have the Sorting feature enabled and we sort a column, cell merging will be applied to it as well.
+If we have the Sorting feature enabled and we sort a column, Cell Merging will be applied to it as well.
 This is due to the default behavior of Cell Merging and because we haven't set options for the other columns.
 That is why the "City" column cells will remain merged.

 **In JavaScript:**